junxit/us-congress-bills-114/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2015-09-24 — [House 114-1-507](votes/house-114-1-0507.md) — On Motion to Suspend the Rules and Pass — **Passed** (405–0)

 ## Actions

 - 2015-01-13 — Introduced in House
 - 2015-01-13 — Introduced in House
 - 2015-01-13 — Referred to the House Committee on Oversight and Government Reform.
+- 2015-07-22 — Committee Consideration and Mark-up Session Held.
+- 2015-07-22 — Ordered to be Reported by Unanimous Consent.
+- 2015-09-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-09-24 — Considered as unfinished business. (consideration: CR H6207)
+- 2015-09-24 — Considered under suspension of the rules. (consideration: CR H6201-6202)
+- 2015-09-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+322.
+- 2015-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-09-24 — Mr. Chaffetz moved to suspend the rules and pass the bill.
+- 2015-09-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 0 (Roll no. 507). (text: CR H6201)
+- 2015-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 0 (Roll no. 507).(text: CR H6201)